City-building game

 Lincity is a city-building game.

-A city-building game, or town-building game, is a genre of simulation video game where players act as the overall planner and leader of a city or town, looking down on it from above, and being responsible for its growth and management strategy.
+A city-building game, citybuilder or town-building game, is a genre of simulation video game where players act as the overall planner and leader of a city or town, looking down on it from above, and being responsible for its growth and management strategy.
 Players choose building placement and city management features such as salaries and work priorities, and the city develops accordingly.

 City-building games such as SimCity, Cities XXL or Cities: Skylines are considered a type of construction and management simulation.

 History

 Early examples

 The earliest city-building game was The Sumerian Game (1964), a text-based mainframe game written by Mabel Addis, based on the ancient Sumerian city of Lagash.
 It was subsequently adapted into The Sumer Game (1968), later known as Hamurabi.
 The first sim game, Utopia (1982) developed for the Mattel Intellivision console system, covered many of these same elements, but was limited by the primitive screen resolutions of its era.
 Unlike the thousands of individual spaces possible a few years later in SimCity, each island in Utopia held only 29 "buildable" spaces for schools, factories and other constructions.
 The player's score was based on the well-being of his people.